Who is there to be enlightened? Who is attaining?

 Living part of each year for decades in Tiruvannamalai, India, home of the Ramana Maharshi Ashram ( James’ other recently published book on Ramana Maharshi is entitled, Arunachula Shiva written with David Godman and Premananda), James is critical of what he perceives to be incomplete teachings which create as much confusion as clarity regarding the Self.

-Some of his comments may appear overly broad and uninformed about contemporary nondual teachings.
-Having said this and knowing the author as I do, James is not nearly so exclusive, expressing respect for the deep understanding of some contemporary Western teachers.
+Some of James‘ comments may appear overly broad and uninformed about contemporary nondual teachings.
+However, James expresses respect for the deep understanding of some contemporary Western teachers.